 Eastern Body Western Mind by Anodea Judith

 This is a long read but comprehensive and powerful.
-It examines the impact of trauma from the lens of eastern and western medicine.
+It examines the impact of trauma from the lens of easter and western medicine.
 Each chapter explores a different chakra, discusses the impact of excesses and deficits in the chakra, and exercises the reader can do to work towards finding balance.

 Tribe by Sebastian Junger